uber-go/fx/core/config/README.md

 Dynamic configuration providers frequently need some bootstrap configuration to be useful, so UberFx treats them specially.
-Dynamic configuration providers conform to the `ConfigurationProvider` interface, but they're instantianted **after** the Static `ConfigurationProvider`s on order to read bootstarp values.
+Dynamic configuration providers conform to the `Provider` interface, but they're instantianted **after** the Static `Provider`s on order to read bootstarp values.

-For example, if you were to implement a ZooKeeper-backed `ConfigurationProvider`, you'd likely need to specify (via YAML or environment variables) where your ZooKeeper nodes live.
+For example, if you were to implement a ZooKeeper-backed `Provider`, you'd likely need to specify (via YAML or environment variables) where your ZooKeeper nodes live.

 ## ConfigurationValue